lastefoto-ee/lastefoto-ee.github.io/content/en/test/index.md

 Capture your baby's growth and development in their first year with 4 photo shoots.
 Save precious memories for when they are a newborn, 3-month-old, 6-month-old, and 1-year-old.

-Baby's First Year package includes

-* 1 three-hour photo shoot of your newborn (25 pictures)
-* 3 one-hour photo shoots (20 pictures each)
+Price includes:
+1. newborn photo shoot lasting 2-4 hours at LasteFoto studio;
+2. 3-4 various set-ups for the newborn;
+3. three baby photo shoots (including CakeSmash photo shoot) at LasteFoto studio;
+4. 2-3 various set-ups for the baby;
+5. use of various hats, fabrics, baskets.
+Washing of accessories and fabrics used;
+6. 25 digital photos from the newborn photoshoot. _If desired, you can choose the images yourself from the pre-edited gallery;_
+7. 20 digital photos for each following photoshoot. _If desired, you can choose the images yourself from the pre-edited gallery;_
+8. photos with family members separately and a family photos at each photo shoot;
+9. individual retouching of each photo.
+Raw images are not included in the price but can be purchased additionally;
+10. 20 printed photos at the end of all photo shoots;
-* 1 cake and 15 balloons for the first birthday foto session
+11. 1 cake and 10 balloons for the Cake Smash foto shoot;
+12. consultation before and accompaniment during the photo shoots;
+13. online galleries with retouched photos for you to share;
+14. 1 custom designed USB drive with all retouched pictures ready for printing or posting online;
-* 1 photo of your choice printed on canvas with a stretcher 40x60 cm
+15. 1 photo of your choice printed on canvas with a stretcher 40x60 cm;
-* 1 premium-class, hardcover, photo book measuring 30x30 cm and containing 20 spreads
+16. 1 premium-class, hardcover, photo book measuring 30x30 cm and containing 15 spreads;
-* 1 custom designed USB drive with all 85 pictures ready for printing or posting online

-Price: 980€
+Price 1400 €

 _Partial payment available_
 {{< cta cta_text="Book your package today!" cta_link="/en/#contact" cta_new_tab="true" >}}